 Applicants are ranked by credits in each group; all applicants within 1st rank before applicants in 2nd etc. If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally

 Bachelor degree in biology or similar.
 Good basic knowledge in ecology and evolution.

 - 10 credits overlap with BIO4140 – Life-history Strategies and Climate Effects (continued).

 - 10 credits overlap with BIO9140 – Life-history strategies and climate effects (continued).

 - 10 credits overlap with BIOS5112 – Life-history strategies and climate effects.

 Curriculum in English, and all reports must be written in English.
-All students must before the final exam have submitted the computational essay (weighing 30% of the final mark).
+All students must before the final exam have submitted the project report (final report will count 40% towards the final grade).
 First lecture is mandatory.
-If you can not attend the first lecture, please send a note to email@example.com, before the first lecture.
+If you cannot attend the first lecture, please send a note to firstname.lastname@example.org, before the first lecture."

 Mandatory course work must be approved before the student can attend the exam.
 Approved mandatory course work is valid for 3 years.

 It will also be counted as one of the three attempts to sit the exam for this course, if you sit the exam for one of the following courses: BIO9140 – Life-history strategies and climate effects (continued), BIO4140 – Life-history Strategies and Climate Effects (continued) and BIOS5112 – Life-history strategies and climate effects.